 The joint alliance website provides a central location for all news related to the alliance and its initiatives.
 Below is just a taste of the alliance scope and the links will take you to www.shacia.org.

 Collaborative Degree Program

 The collaborative degree program is a unique opportunity to explore all facets of the foodservice industry—and earn two world-class degrees in an abbreviated timeframe.
-Pursue culinary arts at The Culinary Institute of America and hospitality management at the School of Hotel Administration at Cornell University.
+Pursue culinary arts at The Culinary Institute of America and hospitality management at the Nolan School at Cornell University.
 Attain both an Associate of Occupational Studies in Culinary Arts and a Bachelor of Science in Hotel Administration, in just four to four-and-a-half years.

 Many students apply to the collaborative degree program because they dream of owning their own business and they want to have all the requisite skills.
 Alumnus Daniel Gomez, CIA ’02, SHA ’07, will tell you it takes both educational and practical experience to be an entrepreneur.
 The foundation he achieved at both schools has been enhanced by his work experiences and led him to Daniel D&W, his eponymous first venture.

 Where do our alumni work?
 What is the most recent news?
 How do I find a new career in food?
 Where can I update my alumni information?
 Find out here.